Continental Innovates with Rancher and Kubernetes

-Introduction Docker’s process based virtualization has many advantages, especially when combined with the benefits of image layers.
-It allows for incredibly fast container spawning and light weight resource utilization.
+Introduction Docker’s process-based virtualization has many advantages, especially when combined with the benefits of image layers.
+It allows for incredibly fast container spawning and lightweight resource utilization.
 However, one of the side effects of Docker’s ephemeral process model is that you have to be certain to plan when you want to save persistent data.
-In this guide, we’ll introduce you to Docker’s native solution to this problem: volumes.

 Introduction Containers have become a popular way of packaging and delivering applications.
 Though the underlying technology had been available in the Linux kernel for many years, it did not gain the current widespread adoption until Docker came along and made this technology easy to use.
 Despite runtime isolation being one of the major advantages, containers working in isolation are often not very useful.
 Multiple containers need to interact with each other to provide various useful services.